judka-uriel/uriel-book/uriel_en.md

 mean, and not that “tzniut” which among the ultra-Orthodoxes now intensifies radicalization.

-Following the inseparability of justice with mercy and righteousness, the Sanhedrin often issued acquittal verdicts.
+Following the inseparability of justice, mercy and righteousness, the Sanhedrin often issued acquittal verdicts.
 With idolaters, everything is reversed.
 For example, in Russia the proportion of acquittals stands at 0.33%, i.e., only one acquittal for every 300 verdicts — a striking contrast with 30–40% in